 The size of the facility evaluated for upgrades was chosen based on the permitted design flow.
-If significant population growth is expected in the community, or if a significant portion of the flow is due to inflow and infiltration, then the flows and resulting estimated costs used in a facility plan prepared by a consulting engineer may differ.
-The number of connections was reported by the permittee on the Financial Questionnaire.
+If significant population growth is expected in the community, or if a significant portion of the flow is due to I&I, the flows used in the Facility Plan prepared by a consulting engineer may be different than this flow.